Skip to navigation Skip to content

 • has a booked appointment, go to Step 4

-• does not have a booked appointment or SA479 completed – submit SA479 recommending file format of assessment.
-End of process
+• does not have a booked appointment or Disability Support Pension Medical Eligibility Assessment Recommendation (SA479) form completed - submit SA479 recommending file format of assessment.
+Procedure ends here

-• does not have a booked appointment and an SA479 has been completed – annotate the DSP Progress DOC and JCA Ref Required DOC indicating change in format recommendation.
-End of process
+• does not have a booked appointment and an SA479 form has been completed - annotate the relevant DOC.
+For example, DSP Progress DOC and JCA Ref Required DOC indicating change in format recommendation.
+Procedure ends here

 • No, reconsider assessment format and discuss with Assistant Director.
 Procedure ends here